 Do doulas teach a particular parenting approach?

-No. Doulas are educated to support a mothers’ parenting approach.
-She will be able to give you the different options that you can choose from as a parent, but allows you to choose the best method for you and your baby without judgment.
+No. Doulas are educated to support a mother’s parenting approach.
+She will give you the different options you can choose from as a parent but allow you to choose the best method for you and your baby without judgment.
 Doulas are good listeners and encourage mothers to develop their own philosophies.

 How do postpartum doulas work with a mother’s husband/partner?

-A doula respects the partner’s role and input, and teaches concrete skills that will help the partner nurture the baby and mother.
-The doula will share evidence-based information with the partner that shows how his or her role in the early weeks will have a dramatic positive effect on the family.
+A doula respects the partner’s role and input and teaches concrete skills that will help the partner nurture the baby and mother.
+The doula will share evidence-based information with the partner that shows how their role in the early weeks will dramatically positively affect the family.

 How can I find a postpartum doula in my area?